Essential Etiquette Tips for Traveling in Africa

 5. Be Mindful of Photography

-With the advent of online stock images, it is apparent that most travellers take photos and videos of indigenous people which they then sell online at a profit, some of which are exploitative of children.
+With the advent of online stock images, it is apparent that most travellers take photos and videos of Indigenous people, which they then sell online at a profit, some of which are exploitative of children.
 This unethical practice must be avoided.

 Conclusion

-Just curious, which African country or region are you most excited to visit?
+Which African country or region are you most excited to visit?
 What specifically draws you there?

 Top 7 Unique Festivals in Southern Nigeria